 What is a psychometric test or assessment?

 A psychometric test or assessment measure psychological characteristics such as personality traits, behavioural styles, cognitive abilities, motivations etc. The word psychometric literally means psychological measurement.
-Thomas assessments measure a wide range of different characteristics, learn more about our solutions here.
+Thomas assessments measure a wide range of different characteristics, learn more about our psychometric assessment tools here.

 The definition of 'psychometric' combines the words 'psyche', meaning 'mind', as well as the word 'meter', meaning 'measure'.
 Therefore, a psychometric test or assessment is a tool that measures a person's psychological characteristics.
 For example, psychometric tests and assessments can measure characteristics such as personality traits, cognitive abilities, behavioural styles and more.